Monday, December 29, 2025

 But I couldn't help being a little verklempt myself, as I was nowhere near retirement at the time and the idea of the career's end seemed momentous.
 At the end of the process, once hands are shaken and cake is eaten (and maybe after the water cannon salute through which some guys taxi on their final trip to the gate), the pilot's ID and associated company materials are quietly confiscated, and the departing employee is kindly escorted thru security and off the property, never again to be allowed access to this rarified world.

-If one is ready to retire, as both these gentlemen were, there is probably on the prospect of sunny skies ahead.
-But just like an airplane's final flight to the boneyard, our newly-retired pilot arrives at the finish line in complete possession of all the arcane skills and knowledge needed for the job, fully capable and current to execute this complex job.
+If one is ready to retire, as both these gentlemen were, there is probably only the prospect of sunny skies ahead.
+But just like an airplane's final flight to the boneyard, our newly-retired pilot arrives at the finish line in complete possession of all the arcane skills and knowledge needed for the job, fully capable and current to execute these complex tasks.
 Like the airplane, he could be called the next day (or the next week or month) to come back in for emergency fill-in.
 Some folks do this, opting to take another flying job in retirement.

-As my own finish line comes into view, I find it's the scrutiny that I seek freedom from; the medicals and recurrent training and check rides, the regulatory burdens of almost every aspect of the job.
-These are simply an integral part of what this career entails, but I'll be glad to see the backside of this aspect of the job.
+As my own finish line comes into view, I find it's the scrutiny that I seek relief from; the medicals and recurrent training and check rides, the regulatory burdens of almost every aspect of the job.
+These are simply an integral part of this career, but I'll be glad to see the backside of this part of it.
 But there's plenty else I'll miss.
 I'm aware on layovers and for airport operations that each instance may be the last time I see X place or do X job, and my love for the machine itself, the magic inner sanctum of the cockpit, remains undiminished all these years later.
 And though I'm current when I turn in my ID, I'm aware that these skills will fade with each passing month until one day I realize I'm quite out of the game.

 Thus does the world pass us all by eventually.